Partial molecular orbitals in face-sharing 3$d$ manganese trimer: Comparative studies on Ba$_{4}$TaMn$_{3}$O$_{12}$ and Ba$_{4}$NbMn$_{3}$O$_{12}$: Introduction

 In this regard, a recently reported hexagonal perovskite \BNMO~\cite{Nguyen2019} is intriguing.
-This compound also contains the linear trimer with a three face-sharing MnO$_{6}$ octahedra, which allows a much closer Mn~$-$~Mn distance ($\sim$~2.47~\AA) than the one encountered in common corner-sharing geometries~\cite{Furrer2011, Poeppelmeier1982}.
-It is comparable to an Mn metal ($\sim$~2.48~\AA~\cite{MnMetal}).
-Thus, this structural motif could enable a strong direct overlap between $3d$ orbitals.
+This compound also contains the linear trimer with a three face-sharing MnO$_{6}$ octahedra, which allows a much closer Mn-Mn distance ($\sim$2.47~\AA) than the one encountered in common corner-sharing geometries~\cite{Poeppelmeier1982}.
+It is comparable to that of an Mn metal ($\sim$2.48~\AA~\cite{MnMetal}).
+Thus this structural motif could enable a strong direct overlap between $3d$ orbitals.
 Nonetheless, \BNMO is an insulator, which suggests an unconventional electronic picture in 3$d$ orbitals.
-Indeed, magnetic susceptibility measurements uncovered the intriguing magnetic properties of \BNMO~\cite{Nguyen2019}, such as that the effective magnetic moment extracted from high temperatures corresponded to only $S = 2$ from the trimer, which is expected a combination of two Mn$^{4+}$ ions and one Mn$^{3+}$ ion.
-Based on this, a magnetically-ordered state within the trimer was suggested even at 300~K~\cite{Nguyen2019} even if the long-range magnetic ordering temperature can be lower than 42~K.
+Indeed, magnetic susceptibility measurements uncovered the intriguing magnetic properties of \BNMO~\cite{Nguyen2019}, such as that the effective magnetic moment extracted from high temperatures corresponded to only $S = 2$ from the trimer, which is expected to be a combination of two Mn$^{4+}$ ions and one Mn$^{3+}$ ion.
+Based on this, a magnetically ordered state within the trimer was suggested even at 300~K~\cite{Nguyen2019} even if the long-range magnetic ordering temperature can be lower than 42.4~K.